 • Clean the inside of the microwave

-• Degrease the baking sheet
+• Degrease the hob

 • Empty and clean the trash can